electrumsv/electrumsv-sdk-docker/README.md

   --header 'Content-Type: text/plain' \
   --data '{"method": "getnewaddress","params":[""],"id": "receive"}'
 ```
-Send a few sats to the response address using another wallet.
+Send a few thousand sats to the response address using another wallet.
 [Handcash](https://handcash.io) for example.

 You should see a txid appear in the logs as confirmation of receipt.

 ### Sending
-Send to address (the demo data will send 1000sats to deggen, please update to send elsewhere)
+Send to address.
+The data below will send 1000 sats to deggen, please update the address and value to send elsewhere.

 ```bash
 curl --request POST \